Lawyers, nurses, soldier, ballerina compete for Miss USA

 There’s also an ex-professional ballerina who worked as a style expert for the Home Shopping Network, a portrait artist with a second-degree black belt in taekwondo and the first woman of Samoan decent to compete for the title.

 The field of contestants will be cut to 15 at the start of the two-hour broadcast based on their performances during preliminary rounds.
-Three finalists will emerge during the evening gown, swimsuit and interview portions of the competition.
+Three finalists will eventually emerge after the evening gown, swimsuit and interview portions of the competition.

 The youngest competitor is Miss Wyoming Addison Treesh, a 19-year-old honors student at the University of Wyoming who’s among several advocating for prevention and treatment of eating disorders.